What is it like to photograph an NFL football game from the sidelines? It’s fun, frenzied and can be a tricky sport to photograph.

 Sports photographers who shoot in JPEG will likely take advantage of a feature that boosts shadows and reduces highlights before outputting the JPEG file.
 On Nikon cameras, this is known as Active D-Lighting.
 Canon calls it Auto Lighting Optimizer (ALO).
 Sony calls it Dynamic Range Optimizer (DRO).
 Note that when these modes are engaged, the RAW files are slightly underexposed to retain more highlight data and will need boosts in exposure when editing them.

 Sports photography is hard work

-I shoot sports occasionally as part of my photojournalism, so I have a huge amount of respect for the intensity and pace of professional sports photographers.
+I occasionally shoot sports as part of my photojournalism, so I have a lot of respect for the intensity and pace of professional sports photographers.

-The work is demanding both mentally and physically, and the speed of capture, editing and publication will make landscape photography projects seem ponderous and slow in comparison.
+The work is demanding mentally and physically, and the speed of capture, editing, and publication will make landscape photography projects seem ponderous and slow.